 Rogue River Ranch, Marial Lodge

-Coffee and tea is served in the lodge dining room around 7:00am with breakfast served about 7:30.
+Coffee and tea are served in the lodge dining room around 7:00 am with breakfast served about 7:30.
 A hearty breakfast to fill you with the energy needed for an amazing day of Rogue River rafting.
-After breakfast it’s time to pack up and then we carry our gear back to the rafts in the river and launch around 9:00 a.m. for another day of exploring and fun.
+After breakfast, it’s time to pack up and then we carry our gear back to the rafts in the river and launch around 9:00 a.m. for another day of exploring and fun.
 Today on your Rogue River rafting trip you go through a series of bouncing, exciting Class II and III rapids.
 We stop for lunch somewhere along the way, perhaps at a historic site or spot with a good walk.
-Later in the afternoon we arrive at the Rogue River Ranch.
+Later in the afternoon, we arrive at the Rogue River Ranch.
 The Rogue River Ranch is a fascinating place to visit and a vivid example of early pioneer history.

 Mule Creek Canyon, Blossom Bar, Devils Staircase

 After those three rapids, the rest of the trip is relatively easy Class II and III rapids.
 When the sun is high overhead we stop for another bountiful riverside lunch.
 After our final lunch on this Rogue River rafting adventure, we continue to the take-out at Foster Bar.
-Generally, we arrive about 3:00pm and then load up into vans for the two hour drive over the mountains back to Morrison's Lodge.
-We would plan to have you back at your vehicle around 5:00 or 5:30pm.
+Generally, we arrive at about 3:00 pm and then load up into vans for the two-hour drive over the mountains back to Morrison's Lodge.
+We would plan to have you back at your vehicle around 5:00 or 5:30 pm.

 (Note: On our 4-day Rogue river rafting trips, we stop at Paradise Lodge on day 3 which allows us some extra time that afternoon to do some fishing, read a book, play some cards, or enjoy the company of those around you.)